rockgong/imm_engine/README.md

 * The disavantage list is the bad features that will not change even in the future.
 * [cl.exe](https://msdn.microsoft.com/en-us/library/9s7c9wdw.aspx) Command-Line Build.
 * No visualization scene editor.
 * The platform only supports Microsoft Windows.
-* Just as the name implies, the engine technology is not advanced.
 * Little document support.
+* Single core optimization.

 Compile Environment:
 --------------------